 This symposium is designed for mental health professionals to come together in a collaborative learning opportunity to consider the merits of ethical practices.

 Content is specifically designed for the LPC standard and meets Oregon and Washington state LPC and LMFT licensure requirements for ethics training.

-Featured speakers will include Becky Eklund, Executive Director of the OBLPCT, and Paul A. Cooney, J.D., a healthcare attorney who has been in practice for more than 17 years, specializing in healthcare litigation.
+Presenters will include Paul A. Cooney, JD, a healthcare attorney who has been in practice for nearly 20 years specializing in healthcare litigation.

 Participants will engage in structured activities for focused dialogue and interactive networking to increase professional understanding of, and commitment to ethical practices.

 You will have the opportunity to engage in creative work around your awareness and intentionality in applying ethical decision-making models.
 These exercises will strengthen your ability to make sound choices for complex scenarios in real-life practice.